Updated on 2026-04-30 GMT+08:00

 Integer

-Maximum number of graph nodes to scan during search.
+Maximum number of graph nodes to scan within the HNSW graph during a query.
 A larger value indicates a higher query accuracy yet slower query speed.

-This parameter is available only when algorithm is set to GRAPH, GRAPH_PQ, GRAPH_SQ8, or GRAPH_SQ4.
+Constraints: This parameter is available only for graph-based indexing algorithms.
+Specifically, it takes effect when algorithm is set to GRAPH, GRAPH_PQ, GRAPH_SQ8, or GRAPH_SQ4.

 Value range: 0–1000000